-When a class is added to Hapara Dashboard, sets of folders are created in Google Drive.
+When a class is loaded to Hapara by the Hapara Data Loader, sets of folders are created in Google Drive.
 New folders will be created automatically as needed when students, teachers, or subjects are added to a class.
 By default, Hapara Dashboard does not delete drive content, so folders remain in Google Drive when students or subject folders are removed from a class.

 Folder permissions and inheritance in Google Drive

 Hapara Dashboard folders are owned by your domain's Institutional Content Owner (school.apps.owner), and are shared with teachers and students as editors in Google Drive.

 Folder permissions are inherited in Google Drive.
 As a result, when students or teachers put content inside a Hapara Dashboard folder, the content is automatically shared with anyone who can view or edit the folder.